ampl/gsl/doc/linalg.rst

    for the complex case).
 On input, the values from the diagonal and lower-triangular part of the matrix :data:`A` are used (the upper triangular part is ignored).
-On output the diagonal and lower triangular part of the input matrix :data:`A` contain the matrix :math:`L`, while the upper triangular part is unmodified.
+On output the diagonal and lower triangular part of the input matrix :data:`A` contain the matrix :math:`L`, while the upper triangular part contains the original matrix.
 If the matrix is not positive-definite then the decomposition will fail, returning the error code :macro:`GSL_EDOM`.

    When testing whether a matrix is positive-definite, disable the error handler first to avoid triggering an error.
+These functions use Level 3 BLAS to compute the Cholesky factorization (Peise and Bientinesi, 2016).

 .. function:: int gsl_linalg_cholesky_decomp (gsl_matrix * A)